- Submission of Manuscript

 Copyright Transfer Agreement

 I hereby assign and transfer to the Makara Journal of Health Research all exclusive rights of copyright ownership to the above work.
-This includes, but is not limited to, the right to publish, republish, derivate, distribute, transmit, sell, or otherwise use the work and other related material worldwide, in whole, or in part, in all languages, in electronic, printed, or any other forms of media, now known or hereafter developed and the right to authorise or license third parties to do any of the above.
+This includes, but is not limited to, the right to publish, republish, derivate, distribute, transmit, sell, or otherwise use the work and other related material worldwide, in whole, or in part, in all languages, in electronic, printed, or any other forms of media, now known or hereafter developed and the right to authorize or license third parties to do any of the above.
 I understand that these exclusive rights will become the property of the Makara Journal of Health Research from the date the article is accepted for publication.
 I also understand that the Makara Journal of Health Research, as a copyright owner, has sole authority to license and permit reproductions of the article.
 I understand that, except for copyright, other proprietary rights related to the work (e.g. patents or other rights to any process or procedure) shall be retained by the authors.
-To reproduce any text, figures, tables, or illustrations from this article in future works of their own, the authors must obtain written permission from the Makara Journal of Health Research; such permission cannot be unreasonably withheld by the Makara Journal of Health Research.
+In addition, I understand that the Makara Journal of Health Research allows the authors to use their papers in anyway permitted by the Creative Commons license applied.

 Conflict of Interest Disclosure